opensecuritycontroller/opensecuritycontroller.org/plugins/sdn_controller_plugin.md

 These set of APIs comprises CRUD operations for inspection books.

 ### Plugin Properties
 In addition to the functionalities mentioned above, this SDK also specificies a set of required properties that must be provided when [registering the plugin implementation as an OSGi service](osgi_plugin.md#exposing-the-service-provided-by-the-plugin).
 These properties will be used by OSC to identify and correctly use the plugin.
-For more details and the full list of required properties see the `javadoc` of the interface `org.osc.sdk.controller.api.SdnControllerApi` defined by this SDK.
+For more details and the full list of required properties, see the `javadoc` of the interface `org.osc.sdk.controller.api.SdnControllerApi` defined by this SDK.